ItsAsbreuk/itsa-mojitonthefly/README.md

 Usage step 3a Y.Node.loadMojit():
 ---------------------------------

-You can call Y.Node.loadMojit(mojitname, action); to make the mojit execute and loaded inside the node specified.
+You can call `Y.Node.loadMojit(mojitname, action)` to make the mojit execute and loaded inside the parentnode specified.

-On the clientside code (inside the binder) make sure to include the dependency 'itsa-mojitonthefly', otherwise the code might not be ready yet.
+On the clientside code (inside the binder) make sure to include the dependency `itsa-mojitonthefly`, otherwise the code might not be ready yet.
-"Step 2" makes sure the modulecode is available on the client.
+_Step 2_ makes sure the modulecode is available on the client.

-example binder:
+`example binder:`
 ```js
 YUI.add('home-binder-index', function(Y, NAME) {